flatsec/flatsec.github.io/hire.md

 ### Sabbatical

 I am on a six month long self-imposed sabbatical.
-In addition to studying for the _Certified Ethical Hacker_ certification exam, I am taking the time to learn in depth about the latest innovations in information security, OpenStack infrastructure, [Platform-as-a-service](http://serverascode.com/2014/06/16/build-your-own-paas-docker.html), [Docker](http://docker.com), and distributed systems such as [Apache Mesos](http://mesos.apache.org/).
+In addition to studying for the _Certified Ethical Hacker_ certification exam, I am taking the time to learn in depth about the latest innovations in information security, OpenStack infrastructure, [Platform-as-a-service](http://serverascode.com/2014/06/16/build-your-own-paas-docker.html), [Docker](http://docker.com), and distributed systems such as [Apache Mesos](http://mesos.apache.org/), among others.

 Using these technologies and writing posts for this blog is a big part of that learning process.
-I'm also working with publishers on a couple of technical book ideas.
+I'm also working with publishers on a couple of technical book concepts.

 ### Open Source

 I love open source software, including operating systems such as Linux and OpenBSD.
 I've worked heavily with the Ubuntu and Redhat distributions of Linux.
 I have also deployed private OpenStack clouds and am an enthusiastic user of automation tools such as Ansible and Puppet.

 I have contributed to several open source software projects.
-I am particularliy enamored with the Go language right now and am working to improve my development skills, especially in that language.
+I am particularly enamored with the Go language right now and am working to improve my development skills, especially in that language.

 ### OpenStack